Ancient Greek philosophers first

 Radioactivity

-disintegration of an unstable atomic nucleus accompanied by the emission of
+decay of disintegration of an unstable atomic nucleus accompanied by the

 Radioisotope